allupfortae/allupfortae/README.md

 # Hi, I'm Tae 🤙🏾

-## I'm a all around developer, Pc lover, & fan boy of cod games!!
+## I'm a all around developer, Pc lover, & fan boy of cod games!

 Welcome to my extra resume where you can see more of my projects and me 😉